 7. Work with a broker.

 For more guidance on onboarding, new hires, and how you can control your liability, consult with a risk advisor that specializes in the engineering sector.
-With nearly 40 years of experience, a licensed broker like PROLINK can help you navigate industry trends and adopt a proactive approach to risk management to control your costs long-term.
+With over 40 years of experience, a licensed broker like PROLINK can help you navigate industry trends and adopt a proactive approach to risk management to control your costs long-term.
 Our dedicated team of risk advisors will:

 - Identify exposures based on your business operations and engineering discipline;

 - Share what steps others in your industry are taking and advise you accordingly;

 - Conduct a robust assessment of your existing insurance policies to detect any coverage gaps;